ruggeri/tech-notes/programming-languages/scala-notes.md

       implements the `Seq` trait.
 What I find weird is that I didn't know that traits could have constructors.
         * Well, maybe `Seq` is an abstract base class.
 Not clear.
+* `Iterable` is a trait for classes with an `#iterator` method.
+    * Iterable is more general than Seq, as Seq has a defined order.
+    * Only sequences have a definition of index/position.
+    * More generally, a `Traversable` has a `foreach` method.
+    * I suppose `Traversable` is more general than `Iterable`, in the sense that with an iterator, the user can decide to pause at any point, resume, etc.
+    * Not entirely true; even with `Traversable` you can throw a `BreakControl` exception to stop iteration.
+But you won't be able to resume, I guess.
+    * Iterators have convenient methods like `grouped` and `sliding`, btw.
+    * When concatenating traversables, the result is of the left type.
+How obnoxious.
+    * Many methods are on traversable rather than iterable.
+Almost all.
+* Nice things: `flatMap` can deal with `Option[T]`, while `collect` can deal with partial functions involving cases (it just drops those inputs that don't have a match).
+* But it looks like there is a `Traversable#toIterable` method.
+WTF, why are these different?
+Fuck you.
+    * Maybe this allocates to have a defined order?
+    * There's also a `#toIndexedSeq` method; an `IndexedSeq` just promises constant-time indexing, without actually changing the signature of the methods.
+Thanks.
+    * `toStream` converts to a `Stream`, which is lazy.
+Not really sure that this is always possible...
+* Can turn collections of pairs into a map with `#toMap`.
+* It is expected that `Traversable` can have infinite length.
+Therefore there is a `#hasDefiniteSize` method; this will inform you whether it is possible for the object to be of infinite legnth (though it still may have finite length).
+* `Traversable#groupBy` is useful with partial functions.
+* `Traversable#view` let's you combine work so that you don't produce intermediate results.
+You then `#force` the view.
+* Can call methods with named args.
+If some of the args have defaults, you can leave those out.
+Can of course have functions as defaults.
+* TODO: Look into this whole "manifest" business.
+It looks like a means to pass information about classes, which are of course erased at compiletime.
+* Extractors are defined by an `unapply` method; they let you do matching and extract information.
+This is automatically done for you with case classes.
+    * It can be a little more complex than that.
+Any object can provide an extractor via an `unapply` method, which can take any kind of input.
+    * So the same class can be extracted multiple ways.
+    * But I think the most sensible version would be in the companion object.
+    * In fact, the same extractor object can have many unapplys, so long as the signatures are different!
+* "By-Name" parameters:
+    * You can have an argument `f(x: => X)`.
+This means that the passed function is invoked wherever you reference `x`.
+    * In particular, you don't need to say `x()`.
+    * In particular, you can write `ternary(condition, println("True"), println("False))`.
+You just mark the second two arguments as `: => T`.
+    * Basically when you mark an argument as "by-name", you're basically saying, capture the argument as a `def`, rather than a `val`.
+* You can mark varargs with `sum(xs: Int*)`.
+You can splat via `sum(List(1, 2, 3):_*)`.
+* When subclassing, you need to specify how to call the constructor function.
+If you share parameters, you will want to use `override` in some of the arguments to the type.
+* Empty types:
+    * `null` can happen to any non-value type. `Null` is a trait, of which `null` is the only instance. `Null` inherits from every reference type.
+    * `Nothing` also inherits from every type, but it has no instances.
+This is used as a return type of, for instance, a function that always throws an exception.
+    * `Unit` is equivalent to void.
+    * `Nil` is an empty list.
+It is actually a value.
+It it an instance of `List[Nothing]`.
+See what I did there?
+    * Of course, `None` is preferred to `null`.
+But you can still have `null` be set to any reference value (including case classes, I think?).
+* You get the class object by `classOf[String]` or `"abc".getClass`.
+    * Use `#asInstanceOf` to perform a downcast.
+* With the `"""` multiline string, you can use the `|` and the `#stripMargin` method to remove all starting text up to and including the pipe.
+* Enums work all nice-like.
+They get an `#id` and `#toString` method.
+    * To do it, you write `Object Directions extends Enumeration { val North = Value; val South = Value }`.
+    * `Value` presumably just creates a unique value.
+But I guess it must be syntactically special to increment the ids...
+    * One trick is to `class DirValue extends Value { ... }`.
+    * Then you can take in arguments, have methods, etc.
+* You have a Java likes Generic system.
+    * But you also have that secret manifest argument which I guess is deprecated.
+    * Type arguments aren't erased if you use that manifest.
+* Say that `T'` is a subclass of `T`.
+Say you are defining a class `Outer[T]`.
+    * `Outer[T]` and `Outer[T']` are unrelated.
+    * If you define `class Outer[+T]`, then `Outer[T']` is a subclass of `Outer[T]`.
+This is covariance.
+    * If you define `class Outer[-T]`, then `Outer[T]` is a subclass of `Outer[T']` This is contravariance.
+* When you use `Outer[+T]`, you aren't allowed to assign any `T` var, since you don't know whether will be safe.
+For instance `val o:
+  Outer[Fruit] = Outer[Banana](banana); o.value = apple` would not be
+  safe.
+* `Outer[-T]` does let you do the set.
+But in that case you can't use the getter.
+* TODO: clear up the purposes of these markings.
+* Auxurily constructors can be defined by `def this(...)`.
+But they have to call prior aux constructors or the primary constructor.

 ## Resources